lilylusvardii/Final_Project_Code/readme.txt

-Deliverables folder for Individual Project - KV6003 Lily Lusvardi - W21010751
+Deliverables folder for Individual Project

 This folder contains the elogbook of supervisor meetings along with the practical work files.